Danni-Phantom/SunshineCTF-2019-Public/README.md

+# Forked by MagicMicah
+This has the offical problems, the official solutions, and my writeups and solutions.

 # SunshineCTF 2019 Challenges

 This repo is to be used by challenge authors to host the sources of SunshineCTF 2019 challenges.